Irish Cabbage and Bacon

-It has a lovely mild flavor that is complemented by sweetness like in cole slaw, spice like in kimchi, and rich fatty ingredients like bacon, butter, or nuts.
+It has a lovely mild flavor that is complemented by sweetness like in coleslaw, spice like in kimchi, and rich fatty ingredients like bacon, butter, or nuts.

 As I’m not Irish, I have a hard time swallowing the idea of boiling bacon in water.

 My Irish Cabbage and Bacon is made with only 5 simple ingredients:

 The bacon softens along with the cabbage, creating a luxuriously decadent dish from humble beginnings.

-Although you can serve Irish Cabbage and Bacon as a side dish with corned beef, proportionally there is a lot of bacon in this recipe.
+Although you can serve Irish Cabbage with Bacon as a side dish with corned beef, proportionally there is a lot of bacon in this recipe.

-and Irish Soda Bread
+- Irish Soda Bread

 Irish Cabbage and Bacon

-- Place a large stock pot over medium heat.
+- Place a large stockpot over medium heat.
 Cut the bacon strips into 4 pieces each.
 Separate the bacon pieces and place in the pot.
 Stir and sizzle until the bacon is cooked, but not fully crispy.